 When you receive care from certain nonparticipating professionals at a participating facility such as a hospital, outpatient facility, or emergency room, the reimbursement to the nonparticipating professional may include some of the costs that you would otherwise be required to pay (e.g., the difference between the Allowed Amount and the provider's billed charge).
-This reimbursement applies when nonparticipating professionals are hospital-based and needed to provide immediate medical or surgical care and you do not have the opportunity to select the provider of care.
+Please note cost-sharing requirements for emergency services received from nonparticipating providers are the same as those received from participating providers.
+Prior authorization is not required for emergency services.
+Cost-sharing requirements for services received from nonparticipating providers are the same as those received from participating providers if the eligible services cannot be provided by a participating provider.
+This reimbursement applies when nonparticipating professionals are facility-based and needed to provide immediate medical or surgical care and you do not have the opportunity to select the provider of care.
 This reimbursement also applies when you receive care in a nonparticipating hospital as a result of a medical emergency.